 Assessment is an on-going process throughout a child's school life, combining both teacher assessment of a child's skills and test outcomes at appropriate key points.
 Assessment is a part of every day classroom activities, where learning intentions are shared with children within lessons.
 Previously, children's progress was measured in 'levels'; from September 2015, a child's attainment and progress is measured against the performance descriptors outlined for every year group within each Key Stage.
 From Year 1 to Year 6, children are assessed as working towards expected standard or working at for their age.
 Some children will also work beyond expected and attain a deeper knowledge of key concepts and skills and demonstrate understanding at a greater depth.

 In the Summer Term, Year 1 children are assessed on the Phonic Screening Check to determine whether they have met the expected standard.

 Year 2 and Year 6 children sit externally-set written SAT tests in Reading, Mathematics and Grammar, Punctuation and Spelling (GPaS).
 Writing and Science are teacher assessed.
 Year 2 tests are internally marked and Year 6 papers are sent away for external marking.
 Marks are converted into Scaled Scores, with 100 being the expected standard to attain.

 At the end of Reception, children's development continues to be assessed against the Early Years Foundation Stage descriptors and outcomes across 17 areas of learning.

-Backworth Park Primary School uses Read, Write, Inc supplemented by other approaches such as Letters and Sounds.
+Backworth Park Primary School uses Read, Write, Inc to deliver the teaching and learning of phonics.
 A systematic approach to targeted Phonic Phase teaching supports the children’s acquisition of core words and vocabulary and teaches them to blend and segment to read and spell words.
 Children in Key Stage Two use Accelerated Reader, which develops comprehension, as well as Reading Plus, which develops fluency in reading.